 “I was sent to England to work as a domestic worker.
 On the first day a man came, raped me and beat me – I was terrified.
 He forced me to have sex with lots of different men he brought to the house.
 It was horrible.” – Grace*

 Who would you turn to?
-If you were lured from your home to find yourself trafficked abroad.
+If you were looking for a better life but instead found yourself trafficked.
 If you were threatened, beaten, tortured, raped.
 Who would you turn to in a country where you don’t speak the language?
 Where you have no way to communicate the terror you live with?

 Victims of modern slavery don’t know where to go or who to turn to for help.
 Even when they manage to escape from the criminals who coerce, threaten and exploit them, they face a system that neglects them.
 Many face destitution, homelessness and a return to the slavery they escaped from.